Jiaziwang/Predicting-the-payment-behavior-of-mobile-multiplayer-online-gamers/README.md

 3. Reduce the user's payment threshold by **low price multiple times**

 When the user pays for the "itch," the price must be cheap, and when the user pays for the "pain," the appeasement must be significant; otherwise, the user would feel the game operator's malice.
 Thus, transaction costs in the game are frequently cheap.
 Typically, the lowest value of a single transaction is below 10 or 15 yuan, and the maximum is not very big.
-Users of the game typically begin with "little" krypton, and as they acquire more krypton, the final cumulative value increases.
+Users of the game typically begin with "small" consumption, and the more they consume, the higher the final cumulative value.